iVGeek/Guess_The_Number_Game/README.md

-Sure!
-Here's a comprehensive README for the "Guess the Number" game:

 # Guess the Number Game

 Guess the Number is a simple number guessing game implemented in Python.
 The game challenges players to guess a randomly generated number within a given range.
 It offers both single-player mode against an AI opponent and two-player mode for a competitive experience.